 - D.2.a.
 Transfers Between Council Approved Capital Projects (Same Year Reallocation of Funding Between Projects) Projects are approved over a five-year period by Council.
-Each budgeted project has been appropriated an amount thatmay include funding from multiple City Funds.
-Appropriation transfers between capital projects scheduled in the same year requires approval of the City Manager and City Council based the following authorization amounts: - Under \$100,000 City Manager; or - Over \$100,000 City Manager and City Council.
+Each budgeted project has been appropriated an amount that may include funding from multiple City Funds.
+Appropriation transfers between capital projects scheduled in the same year requires approval of the City Manager and City Council based the following authorization amounts: - Up to \$50,000 City Manager; or - Over \$50,000 City Manager and City Council. - D.2.b.

-- D.2.b.
 Transfers Between Council Approved Capital Projects (Different Years Rescheduling Projects) Projects are approved over a five-year period by Council.
 Each budgeted project has been appropriated an amount that may include funding from multiple City funds.
-Appropriation transfers between capital projects scheduled in different years require approval of the City Manager and City Council based the following authorization amounts: - Up to \$100,000 City Manager; or - Over \$100,000 City Manager and City Council.
+Appropriation transfers between capital projects scheduled in different years require approval of the City Manager and City Council based the following authorization amounts:

+- Up to \$50,000 City Manager; or - Over \$50,000 City Manager and City Council.

-Additional funding requirements for capital projects in excess of the total amount appropriated requires Council approval.
+Additional funding requirements for capital projects in excess of the total amount appropriated requires Council approval unless the initial appropriation included approval for contingency funding, in which, no further Council approval is necessary.

-The approved budgets for the individual capital outlay projects and capital improvement projects remain as authorized until these projects are completed.
-Any unexpended authorized appropriation for each capital project is automatically carried over from fiscal year to fiscal year until the funds of the individual capital project are expended or the capital project is canceled by the City Manager.
-Following the completion of the individual capital projects, the unexpended appropriation of each completed capital project shall be canceled and the capital projects' funding sources shall be released from their unexpended funding commitment.
+The approved budgets for the individual capital outlay projects and capital improvement projects remain as authorized until these projects are completed when an agreement to perform the project is executed.
+Any unexpended authorized appropriation for each capital project is automatically carried over from fiscal year to fiscal year until the funds of the individual capital project are expended up to the not to exceed amount of an executed agreement or its approved contingency or the capital project is canceled by the City Manager.
+Following the completion of the individual capital projects, the unexpended appropriation of each completed capital project shall be canceled, and the capital projects' funding sources shall be released from their unexpended funding commitment.